wenjinnn/config/README.md

 # Why switch to NixOS?

-For a lone time I search for a solution to manage my OS config, The Arch branch is a way that I manage my home config, but that's not enough, NixOS provided capability to manage system wide config, or even more, with Flake I can manage configuration of multiple system.
+For a lone time I'm seeking for a solution to manage my OS config, The Arch branch is a way that I manage my home config, but that's not enough, NixOS provided capability to manage system wide config, or even more, with Flake I can manage configuration of multiple system.

 repo's structure base on [nix-starter-config#standard](https://github.com/Misterio77/nix-starter-configs/tree/main/standard)